Defining direct and oblique characterization

 1. Don’t overdo it

 In Dickens’ novel, rich Mr Bounderby continuously tells others approximately his impoverished history and what a self-made guy he’s.
-This direct characterization (his theatrically detached manner of throwing on his hat) shows his haste, his being ‘a hectic guy with crucial matters to do’.
+Hence, this direct characterization (his theatrically detached manner of throwing on his hat) shows his haste, his being ‘a hectic guy with crucial matters to do’.
 Its accordingly suits his personality and backstory.

 2. Use direct characterization for key person information